cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 ## Integration with K9s

-The `cnpg` plugin can be easily integrated in [K9s](https://k9scli.io/), a popular terminal based UI to interact with Kubernetes clusters.
+The `cnpg` plugin can be easily integrated in [K9s](https://k9scli.io/), a popular terminal-based UI to interact with Kubernetes clusters.

 See [`k9s/plugin.yml`](samples/k9s/plugin.yml) for details.